tulio311/WebDevelopment/README.md

 because the time varies if the door that is beside the stove is open.

-The music folder contains a personal database which contains the music that I know (Not absolutely everything but I continuously update it).
-It is built with JQuery.
+The music folder contains a personal database which contains the music that I know organized by artist and then by album (Not absolutely everything but I continuously update it).
+The albums that I know completely are marked with green.
+It has been built with JQuery.

 Both projects have responsive design for the case of cellphones.